Pre-requisites: You need to set up your Kobble account.

 and YOUR_CLIENT_ID

-with your actual Kobble domain and client ID.Add the right permissions to your manifest file
+with your actual Kobble domain and client ID.KOBBLE_DOMAIN and KOBBLE_CLIENT_ID can be found in your Kobble dashboard.

 permissions